-Council undertook a main street program the early 1990s in association with the Chamber of Commerce.
+Council undertook a main street program in the early 1990s in association with the Goulburn Chamber of Commerce.
 The result of the program was that extensive physical and promotional work took place over the next ten or more years.
-Work on the main street is ongoing to achieve continual improvement.
+Work on the main street is ongoing.